QUICK SUMMARY:

 Check out a recent webinar on the AgencyAnalytics for Google Sheets app.
 Watch a step-by-step walk-through of how to access and set up the app with your AgencyAnalytics account.
 Also, learn some of the top benefits and use cases so you can start using it and seeing immediate value!

-Use AgencyAnalytics for Google Sheets to import your marketing data and gain the ability to combine, transform, and improve your data with customizability.
+Use AgencyAnalytics for Google Sheets to import or export your marketing data and gain the ability to combine, transform, and improve your data with customizability.
 Glean deeper insights and more effective client reporting–without the hassle.
 Start your free 14-day trial today.

 Written by